 Your list of risks (being shot, killed, extorted, etc.) and potential threats (terrorists, muggers, robbers, etc.) will change depends on your profession, stand on sensitive issues, reputation, or chosen "walk-through-life.
 Risks and threats might be unique to you and change as you take on new responsibilities, accept knew challenges, or fail to mend the fences that separate you from your enemies.
-I encourage you to pause and remember that changing jobs, running for political office, or writing an antagonistic editorial can often increase both your exposure to harm and the probability you'll be targeted.
+For example, changing jobs, running for political office, or writing an antagonistic editorial can increase both your exposure to harm and the probability you'll be targeted.

-While I write this paper for executives, candidates for political office, elected officials, and those considered celebrities or "dignitaries," I strongly urge everyone adopt my policies and procedures and practice my response protocols when in harms way.
-The facts are, stalkers stalk those they admire, extortionists extort those with money, and activists protest those in the public eye.
-So, if you have political appeal, perceived access to money, or a public point of view, you're going to be a target.
-This paper will help you avoid celebrity risks you can avoid and reduce the risks you can't.
-Your first step to reduce celebrity risks is to train those around you so they can provide protection and come to your rescue when your in harms way.
-Share this information with campaign front-runners, parade organizers, local law enforcement and event planners at least 60 days before public events so those responsible for your safety, will have time to prepare.
+While I write this paper for corporate executives, candidates for political office, elected officials, and those considered a celebrity or "dignitary," I strongly recommend everyone adopt my recommend policies, procedures, and protocols to ensure their personal safety.
+The facts are, stalkers stalk for many reasons, robbers rob for money, and political activists protest to be recognized.
+So, if you have public appeal, money, or a point of view, you're bound to be a target.
+This paper will help you avoid the risks you can avoid and reduce the risks you can't.